HenriqueDomiciano/CoinCrypt/README.md

 **get_price_by_symbol :**

 This method is made for getting the actual price(USD) given an symbol ex (BTC,ETE,LTC...)
+Obs - in version >=2.10.0 you can also use list of strings
 - Parameters:
     - symbol :: str -- The symbol of the crypto (for multiple prices use , inside the string )
     - max_search :: int -- the maximun number of cryptos the method will search